Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Main proofs and interpretation

 \subsection{Maximizing the expected number of true discoveries}

-One weakness of Theorem \ref{thm::avgopt} is that it shows that MLR statistics maximize the (normalized) expected number of discoveries, which is not exactly the same as maximizing the expected number of \textit{true} discoveries.
-In this section, we introduce a modification of MLR statistics and give a proof sketch that they maximize the expected number of true discoveries.
-However, computing these modified MLR statistics is extremely computationally expensive, so we prefer to use the MLR statistics defined in the paper, as they perform quite well anyway.
+Theorem \ref{thm::avgopt} shows that MLR statistics maximize the (normalized) expected number of discoveries, but not necessarily the expected number of \textit{true} discoveries.
+In this section, we give a sketch of the derivation of AMLR statistics and prove that they maximize the expected number of true discoveries.